 There must be a clear route for escape during an emergency such as a fire.
-The exact wording of the law can be seen here.
+For England and Wales, the exact wording of the law can be seen here.

 Part of ensuring that there is a clear route is making sure that it is not blocked.
 Also, anything that could catch fire, like furniture, wall hangings, gas canisters, cardboard and paper must not be stored in these areas.